tkhamez/neucore/README.md

 - Login via EVE SSO, no e-mail address required.
 - Group membership management (automatic and manual).
 - Service registration via [plugins](https://github.com/tkhamez/neucore-plugin).
-- Member tracking and watchlists.
+- [ESI](http://esi.evetech.net) proxy for all characters.
-- Access to [ESI](http://esi.evetech.net) data of all members.
+- Corporation member tracking and watchlists.
 - An API for applications to read group membership, ESI data, and more.

 For more information, see the `doc` directory, including [**Documentation**](doc/Documentation.md),